zbyju/obsidian/1. Fleeting notes/PDB/Methods of evaluating JOIN.md

 - Fast for big tables

 # 3. Merge Join
 Both tables are sorted according to the join key and then merged.
-Usually doesn't fit into memory =>
+Usually doesn't fit into memory => need more runs (read-sort-write multiple times)

+##### Pros: